ansys/pyensight/doc/source/calc_functions.rst

 .. admonition::  Algorithm: Boundary Layer Thickness

-    The ymax argument allows the edge of the boundary layer to be approximated by two different algorithms, i.e. the Baldwin-Lomax-Spalart and convergence algorithms.
+    The ymax argument allows the edge of the boundary layer to be approximated by two different algorithms, that is the Baldwin-Lomax-Spalart and convergence algorithms.
     Both schemes profile velocity data normal to the boundary surface, or wall.
     Specifying ymax > 0 leverages results from both the Baldwin-Lomax and vorticity functions over the entire profile to produce a fading function that approximates the edge